In this article, we the progress toward CMMC Self Certification.

 Additionally, it’s important to remember that at this time, the CMMC does not allow for self-attestation of compliance.
-As more and more C3PAOs join the marketplace, a larger number of companies will be working towards becoming certified in order to remain viable contractors and continue to participate in bidding all government contracts.
+As more C3PAOs join the marketplace, a larger number of companies will be working towards becoming certified in order to remain viable contractors and continue to participate in bidding on all government contracts.
 Ensure yours is one of the initial organizations to achieve the status of being CMMC certified, assuring less competition when bidding DoD contracts that require CMMC.

 Keep in mind that preparation for this assessment can be intricate and time-consuming.
 In order to take the first step towards assessment, it is prudent to candidly evaluate your organization’s current level of cybersecurity by conducting a Gap Assessment.